Tom Harris is injured in a high school football game and ends up in the hospital.

 “Have the guys from the JV team lost some of their attitude?”
 Tom asked.

 “I’ve talked to one of my friends who’s still on the team.
-He said the guys from the JV team had been trying to blame the guys who were on last year’s team.
+He said the guys from the JV team had been trying to blame the guys who were on last year’s varsity team.
 So six of the holdovers, including the best defensive linemen, walked — just up and quit the team.
 All of a sudden the JV guys are keeping a low profile, and they aren’t doing any boasting or blaming anymore.
 They tried to talk the six guys who quit to come back.
-My friend said they just turned around and walked away.”
+My friend said the six of them just turned around and walked away.
+He also said some of them left Cathedral High and switched to Hayward High where they were warmly received.”

 They continued to talk about school and football, the games they had coming up, and who would fill in for Tom for the rest of the season.